LAST UPDATED: 2/15/24 – Australian Entry Requirements

 Other Customs Restrictions

-In addition to the items listed above, there are additional customs restrictions that you should be aware of before visiting Australia.
+In addition to the items listed above, there are additional customs restrictions that are a part of the Australian entry requirements.
+You should be aware of these restrictions before visiting Australia.
 Before traveling, make sure you review the comprehensive list of customs restrictions on Australia’s Border Force website.

 Australia Currency Requirements